NickvisionApps/libnick/manual/notifyicon.md

 # Creating a Context Menu
-The `NotifyMenuItem` provides an easy API for creating context menus for a `NotifyIcon` to use within your app.
+The `Nickvision::Notifications::NotifyMenuItem` class provides an easy API for creating context menus for a `Nickvision::Notifications::NotifyIcon` to use within your Windows app.

 Assume we want to create the following context menu for a `NotifyIcon`:
 ```